Help With Child Custody Issues

 So Who Gets Custody?

-The criteria for custody are set out in a statute, TCA 36-6-106, a copy of which is in the Custody Appendix.
+The criteria for custody are set out in a statute, TCA 36-6-106.
 They include the following:

 - The love, affection and emotional ties existing between the parents and child